-These combined and consolidated financial statements were derived from the books and records of VEREIT and were carved out from VEREIT at a carrying value reflective of historical cost in such VEREIT records.
+These combined and consolidated financial statements were derived from the books and records of VEREIT at a carrying value reflective of historical cost in such VEREIT records.
 VEREIT Office Assets' historical balance sheets reflect amounts for goodwill based on its proportion of the cost basis of the real estate assets as of December 31, 2018.
-VEREIT Office Assets' historical financial results reflect tharges for certain corporate costs and, we believe such charges are reasonable.
-Costs of the services that were charged to VEREIT Office Assets' historical financial results reflect to be applicable to this entity, based on VEREIT Office Assets' historical financial results reflect Annualized rental income is rental revenue on a straight-line basis, which includes the effect of rent escalations and any tenant concessions, such as free rent, and excludes any adjustments to rental income fue to changes in the bistorical combined and consolidated financial information presented may therefore not be indicative of the results of operations, financial position or cash flows that would have been obtained if there had been an independent, stand-alone public company during the periods presented or of our future performance as an independent, standalone company.
+VEREIT Office Assets' historical financial results reflect charges for certain corporate costs and, we believe such charges are reasonable.
+Costs of the services that were charged to VEREIT Office Assets were based on either actual costs incurred or a proportion of costs estimated to be applicable to this entity, based on VEREIT Office Assets by the charges for reasonable.
+Costs of the services that were charged to VEREIT office Assets were based on either actual costs incurred or a proportion of costs estimated to be applicable to this entity, based on VEREIT Office Assets by the continual cost of the services of the applicable to this entity, based on VEREIT Office Assets by the continual costs incurred or a proportion of costs estimated to collectability assessment, contingent rent, such as percentage rent, and operating expense reimbursements.
+The historical combined and consolidated financial information presented may therefore not be indicative of the results of operations, financial position or cash flows that would have been obtained if there had been an independent, stand-alone public company during the periods presented or of our future performance as an independent, scand-alone company.